openebs-archive/cstor-operators/docs/tutorial/cspc/mirror/mirror.md

    ```bash
    kubernetes.io/hostname: "your-node"
    ```
-   ii)Do not forget to modify the follwing CSPC YAML to add your blockdevice(block device should belong to the node where you want to provision).
+   ii)Do not forget to modify the following CSPC YAML to add your blockdevice(block device should belong to the node where you want to provision).
    ```bash
          - blockDevices:
              - blockDeviceName: "your-block-device-1"